xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 value=VALUENUMBER
 	add as a Xapian document value in slot VALUENUMBER.
-Values can be used for eliminating equivalent documents and sorting the mset.
+Values can be used for eliminating equivalent documents and sorting the MSet.

 weight=FACTOR
 	set the weighting factor to FACTOR (an integer).
 The default is 1.